Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

   - jemoji
 ```

-Read [About GitHub Pages and Jekyll](https://docs.github.com/en/github-ae@latest/github/working-with-github-pages/about-github-pages-and-jekyll) for more details.
+Read [About GitHub Pages and Jekyll](https://docs.github.com/en/github-ae@latest/github/working-with-github-pages/about-github-pages-and-jekyll) and [the list of available plugins](https://pages.github.com/versions/). for more details.

 This is a useful [Jekyll cheatsheet](https://learn.cloudcannon.com/jekyll-cheat-sheet/)